 The problems of managing woody regrowth on land cleared for cattle grazing are well known (Burrows, Carter, Scanlan and Anderson 1990).
 Where this clearing is not followed by ploughing, woody vegetation may regrow within a few years of clearing.
+Rates of re-

-Rates of reestablishment probably depend on the type of vegetation cleared, rainfall in the years following clearing, and the intensity of land management.
+Queensland that has been cleared for grazing establishment probably depend on the type of vegetation cleared, rainfall in the years following clearing, and the intensity of land management.
 Regrowth is more difficult to measure than clearing, because its establishment and rate of growth can be very uneven.
 Recent increases in woody vegetation due to regrowth are closely associated with grazing industries in Queensland (Table 2.2).